Azure-Samples/ms-identity-docs-code-dotnet/web-api/README.md

 ## Prerequisites

-- An Azure Active Directory (Azure AD) tenant.
-You can [open an Azure account for free](https://azure.microsoft.com/free) to get an Azure AD instance.
+- A Microsoft Entra tenant.
+You can [open an Azure account for free](https://azure.microsoft.com/free) to get a Microsoft Entra instance.
 - [.NET 6.0 SDK](https://dotnet.microsoft.com/download/dotnet/6.0)

 ## Setup